Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 The charts at the bottom of this visual show which countries have the most vaccinated populous conveyed as the percentage of the population that has a minimum of one vaccine does (partially vaccinated), and the percentage of the population that has had at least 2 doses (fully vaccinated), respectively.

 The right most chart is a scatter chart of all the locations based on the amount of vaccinations per hundred on the Y-axis and the GDP per capita on the X-axis.
-I added this chart primarily because I wanted to use some of the more particular population data for this initial project, and I was curious is their was any correlation between GDP per capita and vaccination rates.
+I added this chart primarily because I wanted to use some of the more particular population data for this initial project, and I was curious if there was any correlation between GDP per capita and vaccination rates.
 I will cover the findings of this chart in the *insights* section of this write-up below.

 ## Insights